Mickey Bergman: Family campaigns

 Bergman has supported the Bring Our Families Home campaign.
 In 2022, Bergman explained to NPR that families of Americans wrongfully detained abroad are shifting from staying quiet to being more vocal.
 He explained further that silence was believed to help diplomatic efforts, but recent successes like Trevor Reed's release through public advocacy have changed this approach.
 He noticed that families now realize that staying quiet often protects captors and reduces government urgency.
-Bergman emphasizes that captors seek political leverage, not influence from family statements, so public campaigns should target the U.S. administration.
+He believes that captors seek political leverage, not influence from family statements, so public campaigns should target the U.S. administration.

 Prisoner exchanges

 Bergman is one of the experts advocating for a reevaluation of the U.S. "no concessions" policy in negotiations for American hostages, a strategy originally intended to discourage kidnappings.

-In response to the argument that prisoner exchanges create a false equivalence between innocent American hostages and convicted felonts, and that such swaps incentivize hostage-taking, Bergman told the Associated Press: "The framing is wrong.
+In response to the argument that prisoner exchanges create a false equivalence between innocent American hostages and convicted felons, and that such swaps incentivize hostage-taking, Bergman told the Associated Press: "The framing is wrong.
 Because it’s not about the guilty people that get released, it’s about the innocent Americans that come back home.
 And so I reverse the question and say: Is leaving ... innocent Americans to rot in prisons around the world worth the insistence of us having criminals, foreign criminals, serve their full time in the American system?”